hipe/tmx/game-server-doc/015-tickler-file.md

 (ideas that belong to the distant future if anywhere at all..)

-EDIT: do we really want these in here? i think the idea was to avoid chaotic overflow of small things in the main node collection; but it seems like they might grow stale here. could they each just have an entry in sibing README.md to _this_ file, where each such node has its own sub-node identifier and a
+.#edit [#015.B] do we really want these in here? i think the idea was to avoid chaotic overflow of small things in the main node collection; but it seems like they might grow stale here. could they each just have an entry in sibing README.md to _this_ file, where each such node has its own sub-node identifier and a